Amrit-Hub/Databricks-Certified-Data-Engineer-Professional-Questions/README.md

 6. Scope access control to read prod secrets - Read on scope or secret
 7. %sh runs on driver node only
 8. If there is filter in query - file statistics in transaction log
-9. Vacuum run on shallo clone table- Error
+9. Vacuum run on shallow clone table- Error
 10. static_df.join(streaming_df) - which is not possible- left/inner/right
 11. Source is CDC - use merge into or leverage CDF feature
 12. How to find difference between previous and present commit